sparksp/lt-osp/content/skill/script-master-x.md

 replacement: true
 ladder: "translate-named-script-2"
 ---
-This skill allows a character to collect all of the loresheets for each of the TNS Scripts from that chosen Script Category (Regional and Historical, People and Race or Myth and Magic).
+This skill replaces the [TNS]({{< ref "translate-named-script-x" >}}) from the family of TNS skills it belongs to and allows a character to collect all of the loresheets for each of the TNS Scripts within that chosen Script Category (Regional & Historical, People & Race or Myth & Magic).
+This skill also allows the character to translate all of the named scripts in this category to common.